chinasatokolo/MediaKit/speaker-rider.md

 I am also happy to promote my involvement in your event on social media.
 If necessary, please provide me with any social media templates or blurbs/hashtags to use.

 ### Event Setup
 For formal presentations, I prefer to use my MacBook Pro and USB-C/HDMI adapter to connect to projectors.
 For accessibility purposes, I request access to a microphone.
-Lapel (lavalier) or on-podium microphones are preferred, but I can also work with handheld microphones.
+Lapel (lavalier) or on-podium microphones are suggested, but I can also work with handheld microphones.
 Listed below is the ideal setup I prefer:
 * Microphone
 * Power source for MacBook Pro
 * Projector with HDMI input and cable